Playing Rules

 4. Appropriate gym footwear must be worn.
 Running shoes or all-purpose cleats are not appropriate for basketball.

-5. No participants may wear caps or do-rags while playing.
+5. No participants may wear hats, caps, or bandannas while playing.

 6. Each team is responsible for supplying their own ball for warm-up.
 Basketballs are available for check-out from the sign-in attendant in Tully Gym.
 The game ball will be chosen from the warm-up balls.
-The court monitor shall be the sole judge of the legality of the ball and shall select the best ball available.
+The IM staff shall be the sole judge of the legality of the ball and shall select the best ball available.

-1. The game will consist of two 10-minute halves with a 3-minute halftime intermission.
+1. The game will be played until one team scores 21 points or until the time limit of 20 minutes is reached.
 The clock will run continuously for the entire game.
 All games will begin simultaneously with the buzz of the scoreboard horn.
 Game time kept on the large scoreboard for all games.

 2. There are NO timeouts.
-In case of injury, time will be kept by the court monitor for the affected game.
+In case of injury, time will be kept by the IM staff for the affected game.

 4. All baskets made from inside the 3-point line will count as one point.
 All baskets beyond the 3-point line will count for two points.
 All converted foul shots will count as one point.

-5. Each team will be required to take a shot at the basket within 15 seconds after taking possession.
+5. When present at the game, IM staff will enforce the closely-guarded rule.
 The rule has been implemented to eliminate a team from stalling to retain possession near the end of the game.
-Violations of this rule, including non-legitimate shots, will results in an offensive turnover and possession for the defending team.
+Violations of this rule, including non-legitimate shots, will result in an offensive turnover and possession for the defending team.

 1. There will be a two-minute overtime with a running clock throughout the overtime period.

 1. Fighting and excessive arguing will not be tolerated and can result in team dismissal from league or tournament play.
-A court monitor (when present) or site supervisor may penalize any player, substitute or coach for poor sporting behavior by immediate ejection and banishment from the playing area and gym.
+A court monitor, game official, or site supervisor may penalize any player, substitute or coach for poor sporting behavior by immediate ejection and banishment from the playing area and gym.

-1. Possession to start a game will be determined by a coin toss.
+1. Possession to start a game will be determined by a coin toss or rock, paper, scissors.

 3. The imaginary “check line” is the three point line.
 To start a game/overtime, after a score or when a foul is awarded, a player must pass the ball in from this check line.
 On defensive rebounds or steals, the ball need only be taken anywhere beyond the line.